Effective Date: 3 February 2021

 4b) Acceptance of these terms and conditions may be effected by written confirmation (including by email or completed order form) from the Client to HMC.
 Acceptance of these terms and conditions by email to the Client will constitute a legally binding agreement between the Client and HMC.

-4c) By accepting these terms and conditions the Client acknowledges that this is a business to business contract and therefore is not subject to any statutory cooling off provisions or rights of cancellation are those governed in these terms and conditions (see clause 22).
+4c) By accepting these terms and conditions the Client acknowledges that this is a business-to-business contract and therefore is not subject to any statutory cooling off provisions and that the only rights of cancellation are those governed in these terms and conditions (see clause 22).
 All confirmed orders are final and the Client has no rights of cancellation upon written (including by email or completed order form) confirmation of an order for services from HMC.

 7) Where the Advertiser requires HMC to create any advertisement /advertorial or other content on its behalf, Advertiser agrees to pay to HMC a production charge of 25% of the value of the contract price, or a minimum charge of £600.
 The service provided is outlined in HMCs Rate Pack that is available at: https://www.hurstmediacompany.co.uk/products/

 8) HMC reserves the right to make grammatical changes and minor corrections to conform to HMC’s house style.

 10) All reasonable efforts will be made by HMC to fulfil its obligations, but should HMC be prevented or delayed in carrying out any of their obligations by reason of an Act of God, war, lock-out, fire, flood, delays in transit, strikes, riots, postal delay or any other unexpected or exceptional causes or circumstances beyond their control the time for delivery shall be extended until a reasonable time after the event preventing or interfering with the due performance of HMC’s obligations has ceased, and in no circumstances is HMC to be liable for any consequential loss or damage suffered by the Advertiser as a result thereof.
 For clarity, HMC will not be liable for any loss occasioned by the failure of an advertisement to appear from any cause whatsoever.